Publication ethics and malpractice statement

 Responses to eventual misconduct

 All claims of misconduct must be reported to the editor-in-chief.
-After an examination, the editor-in-chief and editors should give a conclusion if the case presents a possibility of misconduct.
+After an examination, the editor-in-chief and subject editors should give a conclusion if the case presents a possibility of misconduct.
 All statements must be confidential and written references to the question must be anonymous.
-If comments on possible misconduct are submitted by editors or reviewers, an explanation will be sought personally from the authors.
+If comments on possible misconduct are submitted by subject editors or reviewers, an explanation will be sought personally from the authors.
 If the issue is not a result of either an error or misunderstanding, the article must be rejected or retracted and the editorial board can impose a ban on that author’s publication in Historia naturalis bulgarica for a definite period of time.
 In case of published plagiarism or duplicate publication, a notification will be published in both journals.
 When the allegations refer to authors, the editorial process for their manuscripts will be stopped, an investigation will be done even if they withdraw the manuscript, and application of responses, mentioned below will be considered.
-When claims concern editors or reviewers, they will be immediately replaced.
-Reviewers or editors found to have participated in scientific misconduct will be removed from any further affiliation with Historia naturalis bulgarica.
+When claims concern subject editors or reviewers, they will be immediately replaced.
+Reviewers or subject editors found to have participated in scientific misconduct will be removed from any further affiliation with Historia naturalis bulgarica.

 — Article retraction

 An article may be retracted for the following reasons: (1) unreliable data based on clear evidence of a misconduct (deceptive use of the data for example) or honest error; (2) unnecessary publication, such as findings that have previously been published somewhere else without proper cross-referencing, authorisation or justification; (3) plagiarism or any other type of unethical research.
-Retraction should only occur after a very careful consideration by the editors of statements coming from the readers, authors, or editors.
+Retraction should only occur after a very careful consideration by the subject editors of statements coming from the readers, authors, or subject editors.
 The PDF document of the retracted article will remain on the site, clearly marked ‘Retracted’.
 In some cases, especially for legal reasons, the retracted article might be replaced with a corrected version with a link to the original and a retraction notice.

 — Expression of concern

-Otherwise, the editors must consider publishing an expression of concern, if there is evidence of: (1) unconvincing evidence of research misconduct by the authors; (2) unreliable findings, which are unreliable but the institution of the authors is not going to investigate the case; (3) conviction that the investigation into alleged misconduct related to the publication has either not been, or will not be, fair or persuasive; (4) an investigation is ongoing but a decision will not be available soon.
+Otherwise, the subject editors must consider publishing an expression of concern, if there is evidence of: (1) unconvincing evidence of research misconduct by the authors; (2) unreliable findings, which are unreliable but the institution of the authors is not going to investigate the case; (3) conviction that the investigation into alleged misconduct related to the publication has either not been, or will not be, fair or persuasive; (4) an investigation is ongoing but a decision will not be available soon.

 Errata and corrigenda